New-Horizons-SPM/scanbot/docs/web-app-test.md

 ## Installation (5 min)

 1. Download [Nanonis V5 Simulator](https://www.specs-group.com/nanonis/products/mimea/#c1265)
-2. Download the latest version of Scanbot: [Scanbot_V4.2](https://firebasestorage.googleapis.com/v0/b/scanbot-46390.appspot.com/o/scanbot-react%2Fscanbot_V4.2.zip?alt=media&token=f4136859-1fc8-42c6-b254-14c92f434e05)
+2. Download the latest version of <a href="https://scanbot-46390.web.app" target="_blank">Scanbot</a>
-<br>Note: If you prefer to run Scanbot from its source, follow the installation instructions [here](../web-app/#installation).
+<br>Note: If you prefer to build and run Scanbot from its source, follow the installation instructions [here](../web-app/#installation).
 <strong>If you want to install Scanbot from source and you want to test it using the simulator, you'll need to download [this folder](https://firebasestorage.googleapis.com/v0/b/scanbot-46390.appspot.com/o/scanbot-react%2FDev.zip?alt=media&token=3ec1f305-44c6-44c7-a4e1-a79850e9ae79)
-and extract it to /scanbot/scanbot/ before the installation</strong>.
+and extract it to scanbot/scanbot/ before the installation</strong>.
 This folder contains dummy data used in demo modes.

 ## Launching Scanbot (5 min)